qmlbook/qmlbook/docs/networking/networking.rst

 WS Client
 ---------

-On the client side we need a list view to display the messages and a TextInput for the user to enter a new chat message.
+On the client side, we need a list view to display the messages and a TextInput for the user to enter a new chat message.

 We will use a label with white color in the example.